Listen to this article

 Understanding how others have navigated salary sacrifices for remote work can provide valuable insights:

-- Case Study 2: A parent accepted a 20% pay cut to work remotely, valuing time flexibility to manage childcare.
+Case Study 2: A marketing manager accepted a 20% pay cut (from $80,000 to $64,000) to work remotely, valuing time flexibility to manage childcare.
 The reduced salary was offset by $10,000 in annual transport and daycare savings.
+Additionally, the manager was able to reduce grocery expenses by cooking more meals at home and reported a significant improvement in her children's well-being due to her increased availability.
+She also used the extra time to freelance, earning an additional $5,000 per year.

 Important Considerations and Pitfalls